© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Medieval settlement remains at Sevenhampton is a scheduled monument protected by Historic England under reference 1017799.
 View the official record →

-Medieval settlement remains at Sevenhampton is a designated ancient monument in Wiltshire comprising the physical evidence of a medieval village settlement.
+Medieval settlement remains at Sevenhampton is a scheduled ancient monument comprising the archaeological traces of a medieval village settlement located in Wiltshire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1017799.

 Medieval settlement remains at Sevenhampton is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1017799.